woutkolkman/projectionscreenwindows/BUILD.md

 Download and install Visual Studio (Community): https://visualstudio.microsoft.com/

 Make sure to select the ".NET desktop development" workload, and at the individual components tab, select ".NET Framework 4.8 development tools".
+Also select .NET 6.0 for the CaptureAPI program.

 Clone this repository, or download as ZIP and unzip.
 Open the project (.sln).